AccelByte/lootbox-roll-function-grpc-plugin-server-csharp/src/AccelByte.PluginArch.LootBox.Demo.Client/README.md

 ## Build

-To build this CLI sample app, execute the following command.
+To build this demo CLI app, execute the following command.

 ```bash
 $ dotnet build